RaspberryPiFoundation/sense-hat-curriculum/en-GB/treasure/index.md

     ![screenshot](images/treasure-starter.png)

-+ Go to the bottom of the script and add the following code to display a yellow coin at a random location and then hide it:
++ Let's display a yellow coin at a random location and then hide it.
+The `coinx` and `coiny` variables are the x and y coordinates of the coin.
+Go to the bottom of the script and add the following code:

     ![screenshot](images/treasure-coin.png)